 For more information, email Zoya Ali at email@example.com.

 A panel of independent judges will establish ranking criteria and help select videos from the top four finalists.
-The public, including participants of the challenge, will then be able to vote on their favorite videos from the finalists from October 26th to October 30th!
-More information about this will be made available later in October.
-The winners will be announced on November 2nd, right before the election!
-The top two finalist videos in each age category will receive $150 and $100 cash prizes and have their videos posted online on Everyday Democracy’s Facebook page and YouTube channel!
+The top two finalist videos in each age category will receive $150 and $100 cash prizes and may have their videos posted online on Everyday Democracy’s Facebook page and YouTube channel!

 Your submission should focus on the importance of voting.
 Perhaps there is a specific cause, such as environmentalism or police brutality, that you think could be impacted by voting on Election Day.
 That being said, we want you to have fun and use your creativity!
 You can shoot your film through whatever technology you have access to, whether it be your phone or a camera.
 Feel free to use some of these free online programs to edit, including WeVideo, TikTok, Animoto, or GoAnimate to name a few.
 Just be sure not to fall under the one-minute minimum or exceed the two-minute maximum.

 Make sure that the title of your video is the same on both the entry form and the video.
 If you, or any actors in the video, are under 18 years of age, you must also submit a parent consent form for each actor/participant with your written application.
 All video submissions must feature original non-copyrighted or public domain content.
 Videos must contain non-partisan content.
 This challenge is about the importance of voting, not the specific candidates.

 Participants must be either residents of Connecticut or enrolled in a Connecticut school/college.